How we work

 Pull requestsWhen you finish implementing a feature, make a pull request and ask someone for code review.

-- Before doing PR, make source code is well organized and clean
+- Before creating a PR, make sure the source code is well organized and clean.

-- Add reviewers (minimum 1), best if at least one is knowledgeable about requested changes.
+- Add reviewers (minimum 1), best if at least one is knowledgeable about the changeset.